-Diageo signs deal with Force India F1 <p>Force India will run Johnnie Walker branding in Formula 1 next season as part of a new multi-year deal, Autosport has learned.<p>The Diageo alcohol brand has been in F1 since 2005, when it joined forces with McLaren.<p>After celebrating a 10-year partnership with the team it extended its deal in early-2016, with next year the final season of that agreement.<p>That means Johnnie Walker branding will feature on both Force India and McLaren cars in 2017, although it is expected to be more prominent on the cars of the Silverstone-based team.<p>Diageo, which in recent years has acquired a controlling stake in Mallya's former business United Spirits, has been involved with Force India through its Smirnoff brand since 2014.<p>Johnnie Walker logos will replace Smirnoff on Force India's cars for next year.<p>Force India enjoyed its best F1 season in 2016, finishing fourth in the constructors' championship for the first time, two places ahead of McLaren.
+Diageo sponsors Force India F1 <p>Force India will run Johnnie Walker branding in Formula 1 next season as part of a new multi-year deal, Autosport has learned.<p>The Diageo alcohol brand has been in F1 since 2005, when it joined forces with McLaren.<p>After celebrating a 10-year partnership with the team it extended its deal in early-2016, with next year the final season of that agreement.<p>That means Johnnie Walker branding will feature on both Force India and McLaren cars in 2017, although it is expected to be more prominent on the cars of the Silverstone-based team.<p>Diageo, which in recent years has acquired a controlling stake in Mallya's former business United Spirits, has been involved with Force India through its Smirnoff brand since 2014.<p>Johnnie Walker logos will replace Smirnoff on Force India's cars for next year.<p>Force India enjoyed its best F1 season in 2016, finishing fourth in the constructors' championship for the first time, two places ahead of McLaren.

-Levi Strauss & Co. partners with Force India F1 Vijay Mallya, Team Principal and Managing Director of Sahara Force India: “It’s exciting to welcome the Levi´s® Brand to the Force India family.
+Levi Strauss & Co. signs deal with Force India F1 Vijay Mallya, Team Principal and Managing Director of Sahara Force India: “It’s exciting to welcome the Levi´s® Brand to the Force India family.
 It’s a brand known across the world and ideally placed to benefit from Formula One’s global reach and exposure.
 Each pair of Levi’s® jeans is the product of a long history of creativity and innovation - the same values on which our sport is built.
 We look forward to a successful partnership.”